Lauren Bates | Executive Director

 Lauren has been involved with the Citizen’s Climate Lobby in Toronto as a core volunteer, promoting the adoption of climate policy in Canada and the United States, and has volunteered with the Toronto Sustainability Speaker Series, an organization that promotes conversation and solutions among sustainability thought leaders.

-As Program Manager, she uses her enthusiasm and love of problem-solving to take initiative on finding the best transportation solutions for each workplace she works with.
+As Executive Director, she uses her enthusiasm and love of problem-solving to take initiative on finding the best transportation solutions for each workplace she works with.

 Stewart Slaymaker | Program Manager